 “If you’ve eaten yogurt or cheese, chances are you’ve eaten CRISPR-ized cells.”

 — Rodolphe Barrangou, former Danisco scientist & Editor-in-Chief of The CRISPR Journal

 To combat this issue, the Innovative Genomics Institute (IGI) at UC Berkeley is applying CRISPR to create disease-resistant cacao.
-Leading chocolate supplier MARS Inc. is supporting this effort.
+Leading chocolate supplier Mars is supporting this effort.

 Gene editing can make farming more efficient.
 It can curb global food shortages for staple crops like potatoes and tomatoes.
 And it can create resilient crops, impervious to droughts and other environmental impacts.

 Regulators have so far shown little resistance to crops gene-edited using CRISPR.

 In 2016, the white button mushroom, modified to be resistant to browning, became the first CRISPR-edited organism to bypass the USDA.
 In October 2017, it was announced that agriculture company DuPont Pioneer and the Broad Institute would collaborate for agriculture research using their CRISPR-Cas9 intellectual property.